 Here is another idea: you can create contextual popups for the blog posts gaining the most traffic and use them to drive readers to less popular articles – just like illustrated below.

-To replicate this slide-in, you’ll need to tailor the copy and the call-to-action based on the articles you lead to and insert their URLs to the Primary button action field on the Actions tab when creating a widget.
 We also recommend setting a time-based or a scroll-based trigger and only displaying the popup to the engaged readers.
 Otherwise, it would be unreasonable to invite someone to read another post when they’ve just started with the current one.
 These settings are available on the Targeting tab.

 When standard blog widgets fail short, popups may come to the rescue.
 And with Getsitecontrol, it goes far beyond email subscription boxes.
 Consider adding a poll popup and ask your readers to vote for the best post ideas or place an exit-intent survey to ask why they are leaving.
 Explore targeting settings to increase conversions and run split tests to find out what works for your audience.